-There can be only one Invariant per class or struct.
+There can be more than one invariant per class or struct.

 When compiling for release, the invariant code is not generated, and the compiled program runs at maximum speed.
 The compiler is free to assume the invariant holds true, regardless of whether code is generated for it or not, and may optimize code accordingly.